LawMux/PPSPLOT/README.md

 * (@py>"2023") and ("Tesla").AANM.
 * (@py>"2023") and ("Nuro").AANM.

-I’ve exported and included those results (as of 06/29/2025) into the “./repo_csvs” of this repository:
+I’ve exported and included those results (as of 06/29/2025; with some minor and superficial data cleaning) into the “./repo_csvs” of this repository:

 * Nuro_2023.csv
 * Tesla_2023.csv